MarcNeveu/IcyDwarf/README.md

 	make install

 ## Install *gcc*
-In Mac OS 10.8+, the default compiler *clang* has replaced the compiler *gcc*, which is needed to take advantage of the parallel computing capabilities of the *ParamExploration()* routine of *IcyDwarf*.
+In Mac OS 10.8+, the default compiler *clang* has replaced the compiler *gcc*, which is needed to take advantage of the parallel computing capabilities of the *PlanetSystem* and *WaterRock_ParamExplor* routines of *IcyDwarf*.
 Go to http://hpc.sourceforge.net and follow the instructions there to download and install *gcc*.
 Once installed, you might need to break the symbolic link between the command *gcc* and *clang* by typing:

     alias gcc=/usr/local/bin/gcc